jplevyak/ic-certified-blockchain/README.md

 ### Multiple Writer

 Multiple writers can either use the single writer workflow or they can all call `prepare_some()` and then `get_certificate()` followed by `append()` recognizing that the `get_certificate()` `append()` commit sequence might fail if there is a race.
 Use of `prepare_some()` may result in higher throughput.
 Clients may defer or retry the commit sequence until `get_certificate()` returns None.
 Note that there is no provision in this code for DOS prevention e.g. logging callers of `prepare_some()` which may be advisable in some use cases.

+### Backup and Remove Old Blocks

+In some use cases it may be desirable to backup and remove old blocks from the canister smart contract.
+A controller principal with `admin` authoriation should remove all user permissions to prevent updates to the blockchain, `get_block` all the blocks and back them up, then deploy with `mode=reinstall` to wipe stable memory and (optionally) pass in the final block's hash (the result of `last_hash()`) as a 64-character hex value: `dfx deploy --argument '(opt "AABB...")'`.

 ## Development